 Talcum and Ovarian Cancer Research

-Issues associated with baby powder inhalation are included on Johnson’s Baby Powder labelin.
+Issues associated with baby powder inhalation are included on Johnson’s Baby Powder labeling.
 Despite decades of reserach, an increased risk of ovarian cancer remains marred in secrecy.

 In 1971, a British study discovered talcum particles “deeply embedded” in 10 of 13 ovarian tumors.
 A few years later, in 1982, the link was statistically proven and published in the medical journal Cancer.
 Researchers continued to find heightened cancer risks throughout the 1980s, finding that talcum use contributed to a 35 percent higher chance of developing the disease.